Rob-Page/networker_nmda/README.md

     `ls -ltr`
     should see: lrwxrwxrwx.
 1 root root    10 May  3 13:17 nsr -> /disk2/nsr
 #### EX of why we do symbolic links
-We could use a symbolic link to a mounted disk to aviod overloading our root directory during a -D9 log gathering or other high space using functions
+We could use a symbolic link to a mounted disk to aviod overloading our root directory during a -D9 log gathering or other high space using functions.

 ### Setup Networking for client
 To avoid issues with localhost references we need to name our host and define a path to it.